turingschool-examples/frontend-mod-1-prework/day_1/day1_exercises.md

 ## What are empty elements?

 _Empty elements_ do not have any words between an opening and closing tag.
 They usually only have one tag.
 Before the closing bracket of an empty element there will often be a space and a forward slash character.
-An example, when typing a poem with multiple line breaks in a paragraph you would use the line break tag &lt;br /&gt;.
+For example, when typing a poem that has multiple line breaks in the middle of a paragraph, you would use the line break tag &lt;br /&gt;.

 ## What is semantic markup?